Amanda Knox: Acquittal and release

-A Corte d'Assise verdict of guilty is not a definitive conviction.
-What is in effect a new trial, Corte d'Assise d'Appello, reviews the case.
+A corte d'assise verdict of guilty is not a definitive conviction.
+A corte d'assise d'appello reviews the case in what is essentially a new trial.
 The appeal (or second grade) trial began November 2010 and was presided over by Judges Claudio Pratillo Hellmann and Massimo Zanetti.
 A court-ordered review of the contested DNA evidence by independent experts noted numerous basic errors in the gathering and analysis of the evidence, and concluded that no evidential trace of Kercher's DNA had been found on the alleged murder weapon, which police had found in Sollecito's kitchen.
-The review found the forensic police examination showed evidence of multiple males' DNA fragments on the bra clasp, which had been lost on the floor for 47 days, the court-appointed expert testified the context strongly suggested contamination.
+The review found the forensic police examination showed evidence of multiple males' DNA fragments on the bra clasp, which had been lost on the floor for 47 days.
+The court-appointed expert testified that the context strongly suggested contamination.
 On October 3, 2011, Knox and Sollecito were found not guilty of the murder.

 In an official statement giving the grounds for the acquittals, Hellmann said Knox had been confused by interviews of "obsessive duration" in a language she was still learning, and forensic evidence did not support the idea that Knox and Sollecito had been present at the murder.
 It was emphasized that Knox's first calls raised the alarm and brought the police, which made the prosecution's assertion that she had been trying to delay discovery of the body untenable.
-Her and Sollecito's accounts failing to completely match did not constitute evidence they had given a false alibi.
+Her and Sollecito's accounts failing to completely match did not constitute evidence that they had given a false alibi.
 Discounting Curatolo's testimony as self-contradictory, the judges observed that he was a heroin addict.
 Having noted that there was no evidence of any phone calls or texts between Knox or Sollecito and Guede, the judges concluded there was a "material non-existence" of evidence to support the guilty verdicts, and that an association among Sollecito, Knox, and Guede to commit the murder was "far from probable".

-The false accusation conviction in relation to her employer was upheld, and Judge Hellman imposed a three-year sentence although this was nominal, being less than Knox had already served.
-She was immediately released, and returned to her Seattle home.
+The false accusation conviction in relation to her employer was upheld, and Judge Hellman imposed a three-year sentence, although this did not result in additional incarceration, being less than Knox had already served.
+She was immediately released, whereupon she quickly returned to her Seattle home.

 Knox wrote a letter to Corrado Maria Daclon, Secretary General of the Italy–USA Foundation, the day after regaining her freedom: